masc-ucsc/docs/docs/pyrope/04-variables.md

   changes attribute value, a direct assignment is possible E.g: `foo::[max=300] = 4` or `baz.::[attr] = 10`

-* Check: when associated to a type property in the left-hand-side of an assignment.
-The attribute is an expression that must evaluate true only at this statement.
-E.g: `var tmp = yy::[comptime] + xx`
+* Check: when associated to a type property in the right-hand-side of an assignment.
+The attribute is a comma separated list of boolean expression that must evaluate true only at this statement.
+E.g: `var tmp = yy::[comptime, attr2>0] + xx`

 * Read: a direct read of an attribute value is possible with `variable.field.::[attribute]`

 The attribute set, writes a value to the attribute.
 If no value is given a boolean `true` is set.
 The attribute checks are expressions that must evaluate true.

-The attribute reads can be used in assertions or debug statements, but are not allowed to affect results.
+Since conditional code can depend on an attribute, which results in executing a different code sequence that can lead to the change of the attribute.
+This can create a iterative process.
+It is up to the compiler to handle this, but the most logical is to trigger a compile error if there is no fast convergence.

 ```
 // attribute set
-var foo::[comptime=true] = xx      // enforce that foo is comptime true always
+var foo:u32:[comptime=true] = xx   // enforce that foo is comptime true always
 var bar::[comptime] = xx           // same as previous statement
 yyy = xx                           // yyy does not check comptime
 yyy::[comptime=true] = xx          // now, checks that 'yyy` is comptime